kubernetes/ingress-gce/docs/deploy/gke/README.md

 # Overview

-Welcome, you are reading this because you are interested in running a version of the GCP Ingress Controller (GLBC) before it is officially released on GKE!
-The purpose of this is to allow users to find bugs and report them, while also getting early access to improvements and new features.
-You will notice that the following things are sitting in this directory:
+Welcome, you are reading this because you are interested in running a **self-managed** version of the Ingress-GCE Controller on GKE!

-1. script.sh
-2. gce.conf
-3. yaml/

-We will explain what each of these things mean in a bit.
-However, you will only be interacting with one file (script.sh).
+Note that on GKE, Ingress-GCE runs by default but it is managed for you by GKE.
+This document will teach you how to release GKE from managing GLBC and put that power in your hands.

 **Disclaimer: Running this script could potentially be disruptive to traffic so if you want to run this on a production cluster, do so at your own risk.